sithorian/elastic-stack/README.md

 It is currently tested on Debian/Ubuntu and Centos/Redhat.
 Alpine Linux support will be added too.

 My goal is to simplify Elasticsearch Cluster deployment as possible as simple and flexible.
 Therefor I have decided to use docker environment with some additional flavors.
-The challenges during a standart ES Cluster deployment
+The challenges during a standart ES Cluster deployment are
   - System tunings
   - Memory assignments
   - Storage issues
   - Planning
-  - Peformance
+  - Performance
   - Security

 To minimize these requirements, I have used the topology as shown below.